davidjbradshaw/iframe-resizer/README.md

 	default: false
 	type: boolean

-If enabled plugin creates a `window.iFrameResizer` object in the browser.
+If enabled library creates a `window.iFrameResizer` object in the browser.
 Then whenever the content is changed in the iFrame you can call the `window.iFrameSizer.trigger()` method to have the iFrame resize to the new content.

 ### callback